 46 ORA's opening brief includes a recalculation of its recommended refund amount (Appendix C, Table 2).
 Whether this table is correct is unknown as it was not included as errata to ORA's testimony, and has not been subject to cross-examination.
 Southwest in its reply brief strenuously objects to the introduction of Table 2 as new evidence.
-We possible to conclude that a PBOP refund is justified.
-Furthermore, even if a refund could be justified, the information is incomplete in determining the amount of the refund.
+We agree with Southwest, and will not use the information in Appendix C, Table 2, in determining the reasonableness of the proposed PBOPs disallowance.